-- 23 Community Fire Stations (plus 1 Marine Rescue Station) are measured on a Depreciated Replacement Cost basis as the property is classed as specialised with no readily made market available.
-Two Community fire stations are treated as assets held for sale and valued at current value less costs to sell. - the balance of the property portfolio consisting of Headquarters, Training Academy, Fire Control Centre, Engineering Centre of Excellence and Houses are valued on a current value basis as buildings could be used for alternative purposes - assets under construction are valued on depreciated historical cost basis - all other assets are measured at the current value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).
+- 23 Community Fire Stations (plus 1 Marine Rescue Station) are measured on a Depreciated Replacement Cost basis as the property is classed as specialised with no readily made market available. - the balance of the property portfolio consisting of Headquarters, Training Academy, Fire Control Centre, Engineering Centre of Excellence and Houses are valued on a current value basis as buildings could be used for alternative purposes.
+One house is currently up for sale and valued at current value less costs to sell. - assets under construction are valued on depreciated historical cost basis - all other assets are measured at the current value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).